Title 42 – The Public Health and Welfare

-(A) for demonstration projects, program evaluation, compliance efforts, and training and technical assistance services to eligible crime victim assistance programs; and
+(A) for victim services, demonstration projects, program evaluation, compliance efforts, and training and technical assistance services to eligible crime victim assistance programs; and

-(B) for the financial support of services to victims of Federal crime by eligible crime victim assistance programs.
+(B) for the financial support of services to victims of Federal crime by eligible crime victim assistance programs; and

 (2) Of the amount available for grants under this subsection -

-(B) not more than 50 percent shall be used for grants under paragraph (1)(B).
+(B) not more than 50 percent shall be used for grants under paragraph (1)(B); and

 (3) The Director shall -